firebase/firebase-tools/docs/ext-uninstall.md

 # ext:uninstall

-Uninstall an extension that is installed in your firebase project by instance id
+Uninstall an extension that is installed in your Firebase project by instance ID

 ## Usage
 ```